raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 **Cardboard is easy - not strong**

 As you create your buggy you are most likely using cardboard to house it -  which is great, and the most sensible option for the initial build.
 This however brings its own challenges - as previously mentioned the components are susceptible to being knocked out of place.
 These two challenges combine meaning that as roboticists we need to do 2 things when testing: checking the components after each run and make sure to avoid bumps as much as possible.

+Attaching components to your chassis can cause frustrations if the placement does not allow for particularly sturdy attachments.
+A small bump can knock any number of components loose, often in subtle ways that require a thorough check.

 ### The environment